isomerpages/enterprisesg-cpso/_consumers/01-choose-safer-products/a-about-the-safety-mark.md

 **What are the appliances tested for?**<br>
 Here are some of the requirements* that common household appliances must meet in order to qualify for the SAFETY Mark.

 <font size ="2">*Images shown are for illustration purposes only.
-Position of labelled components may differ in actual appliance.<font>
+Position of labelled components may differ in actual appliance.</font>

 |   |   |
 |---|---|